nsensfel/tonkadur-website/content/fate_v1/_index.md

 #### Types
 The basic `string`, `int`, `float`, and `bool` types are what one would expect.

-`rich_text` corresponds to text decorations, see the text effect sub-section.
+`text` corresponds to text with decorations, see the text effect sub-section.

 Two collection types are available: `(list [TYPE])` is a list of `[TYPE]` elements, and `(set [COMPARABLE])` is a set of `[COMPARABLE]` elements.